awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-dashboard.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DashboardId`  <a name="cfn-quicksight-dashboard-dashboardid"></a>
-The ID for the dashboard, also added to the IAMpolicy\.
+The ID for the dashboard, also added to the IAM policy\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`